tinas/drawerly/docs/core/concepts/styling.md

 # Styling

 The core package includes a complete, customizable CSS styling system.
-While the package is framework-agnostic and focuses on state management, it provides default styles that you can use as-is or customize to match your design system.
+While the package is framework-agnostic and focuses on state management, it provides default styles that can be used as-is or customized to match any design system.

 ## The Styling Approach